joereddington/joereddington.github.io/diary/index.md

 * Valitate Day deadline
 * Sort out emotional risk assessment.

+## 13/01/21 19:56 to 20:04, Writing introduction for networking event.

+Alright people, let's do this one last time.
+My name is Joe Reddington.
+I was a postdoc and then I was bitten by a radioactive nonprofit.
+And for the last seven years I've been running the one and only eQuality Time.

+I'm pretty sure you know the rest.
+You see I won some grants, lost a lot more, fell in love, worked with a lot of schools, MAYBE too many.
+Wrote code, worked with researchers, worked without researchers.
+Made art.
+Tried therapy, started massively oversharing, had kids, found out about the lockdown while in literal prison FFS, and waved goodbye to our income for 2020, I'm now finding a way back.

+## 13/01/21 20:04, Still here.

+## 14/01/21 07:37 to 08:21, Working on +EQT emails
+Clear inbox...

 ## 14/01/21 09:12 to 10:02, Meeting with YS and DJ +EQT